 Ways to Travel Responsibly and Safely in Montana

-No matter what, we can all do our part to keep America moving, support local businesses, explore this land we love and travel responsibly:
+No matter what, we can all do our part to keep America moving, support local businesses, explore this land we love and travel responsibly.

-As the world spins on around us and we continue to navigate through this together, please don’t forget that it takes each of us—working together, being considerate of one another and being kind to our fellow humans—to make sure that Kalispell remains a safe, wonderful and beautiful place.
+As we continue to navigate through this pandemic together, please remember that it takes each of us working beside each other, being considerate of one another and treating those we meet with respect and kindness to make sure that Kalispell and the world remains a safe, wonderful and beautiful place.